-In a letter to this office you questioned whether your office "...is required to release a biological specimen collected from a decedent to any outside party by order of any court for the purposes of establishing paternity."
-You cited the "Preservation of Evidence Act", codified as S.C.
-Code Ann. §§ 17-28-300 et seq., in raising your question.
-You also questioned whether "if we are not required to release such specimen by order of the court, what procedure should be followed to inform the court of such refusal to release."

-A prior opinion of this office dated July 1, 2004 stated as follows:
+In a letter to this office you requested clarification of an opinion of this office dated August 11, 2010 which dealt with the question of whether your office "...is required to release a biological specimen collected from a decedent to any outside party by order of any court for the purposes of establishing paternity."
+Reference was made to the "Preservation of Evidence Act" (hereinafter "the Act"), S.C.
+Code Ann. § 17-28-300 et seq.
+That opinion cited a prior opinion of this office dated July 1, 2004 which stated as follows: